ahmad-kanbari/MiniShell-42/README.md

 # **Minishell**

 Minishell is a Unix shell implementation developed as part of the 42 school curriculum.
-This project, undertaken collaboratively by **[Muna](https://github.com/anassajaanan)**, stands out due to its unique use of Recursive Descent Parsing, which serves as the foundation for robust command interpretation and execution.
+This project, undertaken collaboratively by Micheal, stands out due to its unique use of Recursive Descent Parsing, which serves as the foundation for robust command interpretation and execution.

 ## **Table of Contents**